ProfJake/Assignment2/README.md

    	    this.exercise = new Exercise(exercise);
    This should automatically assign the exercise and calculate method.

+   You should leave the try catch statement alone.

    c) you can remove the local definitions for walking and running.

+   d) save and exit
+7) Inside the tracker directory, run: npm pack

+then LOOK at the package.json file (cat package.json) and look at how